anillimaye/howtodos/Ensembl to symbols.md

+## Annotate Ensembl ids with gene symbols

 You may have your gene expression data in form of a table with one column with Ensemble IDs (such as ENSG00000164850), as shown below.

-Here image should come

 However, these are not very useful when you are interested in knowing which genes are differentially modulated.
 So, one can annotate the data using the gene symbols using the following commands.
-Note that this will require the R packages: annotables and tidyverse.
+Note that this will require the R packages: **annotables** and **tidyverse**.
 The following example considers the gene expression data as a tab delimited text file.

 ### Get the requisite libraries
 ```